 There are distributory and contributory group key protocols.
-A contributory protocol means that all participants take equally part in the key generation and guarantee for their part that the resulting key is fresh.
+A contributory protocol means that all participants take part in the key generation and guarantee for their part that the resulting key is fresh.
 Key distribution, on the other hand, means that the key is generated by one party and distributed to the other participants.
 This cannot be done without the help of a previously agreed-on secret that is used in encrypting the new session key.
 There is also a method called key pre-distribution, whereby the key is completely determined by the previously agreed-on initial key material.

 An undirected graph is a tree, if it does not contain any cycles and is connected, i.e., a tree is a minimally connected graph.
+A rooted tree contains one special node that has no parents, the root.
 A rooted tree is a ternary tree if all of its branch nodes have 3 or less children.
 A binary tree's branches have 2 or less children.